openjdm/openjdm.github.io/book/availability_bias.md

 factors on which our assessment of availability depends.
 Even advertising takes advantage of the availability bias.
 It does not matter if we may not like the way a specific product is promoted or might even perceive it sometimes as annoying.
-Still, advertisements--even annoying advertisements for products we hate serve the role of announcing the existence of a product.
+Still, advertisements -- even annoying advertisements for products we dislike -- serve the role of announcing the existence of a product.
 Problems about which we were unaware become visible through ads.
 The next time we buy something, we can see ourselves confronted with a problem we have an easily available solution